kmdiogo/TAC/README.md

   - if the element tag is one of the following:
     {h1-h6, p, button, input}
     start the id with the respective tag name
-  - if the element belongs to a specific section, add it.
+  - if the element belongs to a specific sub-html section, add it.
 The section must use upper camel case (ex.
 StudentSection)
   - provide a descriptive and appropriate lengthed name for what the element does.
 This must use lower camel case (ex. errorMessage)
   Consider the following examples:
   ```HTML